ralatsdc/springbok-static-site/springbok-site/content/_index/adjectives/nimble.md

 +++
 title = "Nimble"
-subtitle = "Springbok easily navigates new technologies and is responsive to change" weight = 1
+subtitle = "Springbok easily navigates new technologies and is responsive to change." weight = 1

 [asset]